-Join Scott Hirsch for an in-depth discussion in this video Importing audio and adjusting tempo, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Importing audio and adjusting tempo, part of Learning Pro Tools.

 - In more ways than ever, audio clips in Pro Tools…are becoming more and more like MIDI…in the way they can be flexible and fit into your song.…In this movie, we'll look at Elastic Audio…and how that works to shrink or stretch audio regions…to fit into your song's tempo.…First, let's import audio.…You're gonna go up to File, Import, Import Audio.…Or shift + cmd + i.…That would be shift + ctrl + i for Windows users.…Now here's the input audio dialogue.…We're gonna search in our exercise files folder,…and down at the bottom we have a folder called To Import.…